apos/rapid-bulky-wshc-by-apos/README.md

 - [ESP32 30pin](https://de.aliexpress.com/item/1005004702430375.html) or ESP32 38pin (with [special breakout board for the 38pin](3d/V01/Breakout_board_2_with_clambs_and_38pin.jpg) )
 - [Breakout board 1](https://de.aliexpress.com/item/1005004786802668.html) - very slim, pins on top (which is what you want).
 You can use others, probably there will be other 3D models in the future.
 This has an Arduino form factor and simply is the best I could found.
 - Breakout board 2 has clamps and is for 38pin ESP32.
-- ITEAD joystick shields (bought them on eBay last year).
+- ITEAD joystick or other Joystick shield.
+- OLED 1,3''
-- OLED 1,3'' (2,42'' to come, but need software fix from OnStep project)
+- OLED 2,42'' to come, need software fix from OnStep project
 - Optional, but recommended for usage in the field: two M3 23mm length (not necessary, because 3d parts should snap together)

-#### 0pin breakout board with DC converter and the 30pin ESP32 (recommended version)
+#### 30pin breakout board with DC converter for the 30pin ESP32 (recommended version)
 This board has many advantages:
 - USB-C jack located at the left (and also a Micro-USB Jack in the middle, if you might need one)
 - separate round 5/2.1mm DC jack (6.5 to 16 V)